ThePeeKayy/ip/docs/README.md

 ![Chatot Interface](Ui.png)

-Chatot is a personal task management application that helps you organize your todos, deadlines, and events through a simple command-line interface with a JavaFX GUI.
+Chatot is a personal CRUD software that helps keep track of your events, deadlines and todos.
+Chatot operates on a simple command-line interface with a JavaFX GUI.
 Named after the chatty Pokémon, Chatot makes task management fun and interactive!

-Chatot allows you to manage three types of tasks:
+The three types of tasks supported by the command line:
 - **Todos**: Simple tasks without any time constraints
 - **Deadlines**: Tasks that need to be completed by a specific date
 - **Events**: Tasks that occur during a specific time period